 - 16. Geography and demographics.
 Viet Nam is situated in south-east Asia and borders China, Cambodia and Laos.
 The country covers an area of 332,378 km2, and has a population estimated at 86 million.
 Population density is 260 persons/km2, considerably higher than that of other countries in the region such as Thailand (132), Laos (26) and Cambodia (80).
 The annual rate of population growth has slowed, falling from an average of 3.1 per cent in 1960-1970 to 1.3 per cent in 2002-2007.
 The urban population is growing rapidly but the overall population remains significantly rural (73 per cent) and is concentrated in the two main rice-growing areas the Red River delta in the north and the Mekong lower basin in the south.
-The population of the two delta regions is almost entirely ethnic Vietnamese (Kinh), but one sixth of the total population belongs to one of the 53 ethnic minorities. - 17.
+The population of the two delta regions is almost entirely ethnic Vietnamese (Kinh), to but one sixth of the total population belongs to one of the 53 ethnic minorities. - 17.
 Institutional structure.
 The Socialist Republic of Viet Nam is a single-party state.
-In the revised Constitution of 1992,11 the central role of the Communist Party of Viet Nam was reasserted in all organs of government, politics and society.
+In the revised Constitution of 1992, the central role of the Communist Party of Viet Nam was reasserted in all organs of government, politics and society.
 The political organizations affiliated with or endorsed by the Communist Party include the Vietnamese Fatherland Front, and workers and trade union organs.
-At the provincial, district and commune levels the Women's Union (WU) and the Farmers' Union (FU) also play an important role. - 18.
+At the provincial, district and commune levels the Women's Union and the Farmers' Union also play an important role. - 18.
 Decentralization.
 The extent of devolution from the national government to the provinces in Viet Nam is quite large.
 Viet Nam has 63 provincial units, including five cities.
 Apart from cities, the provinces generally have populations of around 1 million, albeit with a wide variance from about 300,000 to 1.5 million.
 The provinces have an average of nine rural districts and 145 communes.
-Although the commune is the smallest administrative unit, each one may have 10-15 villages.
+12 Although the commune is the smallest administrative unit, each one may have 10-15 villages.
 There has been a major transfer of resources and responsibilities down from the central to subnational level, including provincial, districts and commune levels.
 Provinces have considerable budgetary autonomy, but their reporting on expenditure back to the central level is relatively weak.
-Sectoral departments in the provinces are subject to the authority of the Provincial People's Committees (PPCs) with guidance from the central ministry.
-The main role of central units in the system is to set policies and monitor their implementation.
-Despite the central planning mechanism, the allocation of resources is very much under the control of the provincial authorities.
-One instrument available to the central ministries is that of allocating resources to the provinces, and recent years have seen an increase in programmes of this kind.
+Sectoral departments in the provinces are subject to the authority of the Provincial People's Committees (PPCs)

-Source: The General Statistics Office of Viet Nam.
+&lt;sup>9 Source: The General Statistics Office of Viet Nam.
 With technical support from United Nations Population Fund, they recently issued early results of the 2009 census based on a 15 per cent sample.